KIMI/You Are Here - New public artwork in Waitangi Park

 The Wellington Sculpture Trust has commissioned a new public artwork by Korean/New Zealand artist, Seung Yul Oh, for Waitangi Park.

-Chair of the Wellington Sculpture Trust, Jane Black, said: “Seung’s work KIMI/ You Are Here will be sited in the coastal planting area within the old shipping dry-dock.
-At 5.5metres, it will be able to be seen from near and far and appear nestled within the vegetation from many viewpoints, but in fact it will sit at the end of the path, creating an element of concealment and discovery.
+Chair of the Wellington Sculpture Trust, Jane Black, said: “Seung’s work KIMI/ You Are Here is sited in the coastal planting area within the old shipping dry-dock.
+At 5.5metres, it can be seen from near and far and appears nestled within the vegetation from many viewpoints.
+Sited at the end of the path, it creates an element of concealment and discovery.

 “The work is highly engineered with a delicate point of connection to the ground, gently touching the concrete path and appearing to be virtually suspended through clever concealment of its foundations.

 “Just like a ‘pin drop’, KIMI/You Are Here is a dramatic statement and marker of the site.
-The inverted tear drop made of stainless steel will reflect the grasses and plants surrounding it and all those who take the path less trodden to stand at its base.
+The inverted tear drop made of stainless steel reflects the grasses and plants surrounding it and all those who take the path less trodden to stand at its base.

-“With its strong visual presence across the park and from the surrounding road, it will invite viewers to seek it out, first needing to find the path, leading to a more intimate engagement.
+“With its strong visual presence across the park and from the surrounding road, it invites viewers to seek it out, first needing to find the path, leading to a more intimate engagement.

-The highly polished mirror surface of the work will provide a contrasting element to the natural landscaped environment and its reflective nature, capturing the movement of the surrounding vegetation, the sky, as well as the viewer themselves.
+The highly polished mirror surface of the work provides a contrasting element to the natural landscaped environment and its reflective nature, capturing the movement of the surrounding vegetation, the sky, as well as the viewer themselves.

 The Trust sought permission to place the work in the park from both the Council and mana whenua.
 “We are honoured that the Ahu Whenua Trusts: Wellington Tenths Trust and Palmerston North Māori Reserve Trusts have generously presented You are Here with a name and whakatauki to enrich the work’s context and significance.